RSHP: Current personnel

 Graham Stirk joined Richard Rogers Partnership in 1983 and was made a senior director in 1995.
-In 2007 the practice changed from Richard Rogers Partnership to Rogers Stirk Harbour + Partners.
-He has been involved in the design of a number of projects in the UK as well as projects worldwide, including Japan, USA, France, Italy, Spain, Germany and Ireland.
+He has been involved in the design of a number of projects in the United Kingdom and worldwide, including Japan, USA, France, Italy, Spain, Germany and Ireland.

-Stirk is the Design Director of several major projects, including a 48-storey office tower at 122 Leadenhall Street that could become the tallest tower in the City of London and NEO Bankside in London, a residential scheme consisting of 229 apartments and an extension to the British Museum.
+Stirk is the Design Director of several major projects, including the 48-storey office tower at 122 Leadenhall Street in the City of London and NEO Bankside in London, a residential scheme consisting of 229 apartments and an extension to the British Museum.
 Stirk also contributed to the design of several key masterplanning projects including Potsdamer Platz, Berlin and Paddington Basin, London.
-Stirk was Director in Charge of the expansion to the Lloyds Register of Shipping building at 71 Fenchurch Street, One Hyde Park and 88 Wood Street.
+Stirk was Director in Charge of the expansion to the Lloyd's Register of Shipping building at 71 Fenchurch Street, One Hyde Park and 88 Wood Street.